dhoerl/PhotoScrollerNetwork/README.txt

 So, you want to use a scrolling view with zoomable images in an iOS device.
 You discover that Apple has this really nice sample project called "PhotoScroller", so you download and run it.

 It looks really nice and seems to be exactly what you need!
 And you see three jpeg images with the three images you see in the UIScrollView.
-But, you dig deeper, and with a growing pit in your stomach, you discover that the project is a facade - it only works since those beautiful three jpegs are pre-tiles into 800 or so small png tiles, prepared to meet the needs of the CATiledLayer backing the scrollview.
+But, you dig deeper, and with a growing pit in your stomach, you discover that the project is a facade - it only works since those beautiful three jpegs are pre-tiled into 800 or so small png tiles, prepared to meet the needs of the CATiledLayer backing the scrollview.

-This code leverages my github ConcurrentNSOperations project, as image fetching is done using Concurrent Operations.
+This code leverages my github Concurrent_NSOperations project (https://github.com/dhoerl/Concurrent_NSOperations), as image fetching is done using Concurrent NSOperations.
 The images were uploaded to my public Dropbox folder - you will see the URL if you look around.

-The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo as explained below.
+The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo, both explained below.

 KNOWN BUGS: